Mario: In other media

 The first appearance of Mario in media other than games was Saturday Supercade, an animated television series produced by Ruby-Spears Productions in 1983.
 The 1986 original video animation Super Mario Bros.: The Great Mission to Rescue Princess Peach! features Mario (voiced by Toru Furuya) as the protagonist.
 The animated series The Super Mario Bros.
 Super Show! features a live-action series of skits that stars former WWF manager "Captain" Lou Albano as Mario and Danny Wells as Luigi.
 Mario appeared in a book series, the Nintendo Adventure Books.
 The other two animated series, The Adventures of Super Mario Bros.
 3 and Super Mario World, star Walker Boone as Mario and Tony Rosato as Luigi.

-Mario is portrayed by Bob Hoskins in the 1993 film loosely based on the Super Mario series, titled Super Mario Bros..
+Mario is portrayed by Bob Hoskins in the 1993 film loosely based on the Super Mario series, Super Mario Bros.
 In the film, he is the cynical older brother who takes great pride in being a plumber and is a parental figure to Luigi, portrayed by John Leguizamo.
-At first he holds no belief in unusual things happening, but meeting Daisy and a trip to Dinohattan soon changes his mind.
-Hoskins was ultimately cast to play the character after other choices falling out such as Dustin Hoffman and Danny DeVito.
+At first, he held no belief in unusual things happening, but meeting Daisy and taking a trip to Dinohattan soon changed his mind.
+Hoskins was ultimately cast to play the character after other choices fell out, such as Dustin Hoffman and Danny DeVito.
 Hoskins had previously done multiple roles in children's films and kept suggesting changes to the script before he agreed to portray the character.
 According to one of the films' directors, Annabel Jankel, Hoskins was mainly considered due to his physical appearances.
-In a 2007 interview, Hoskins considered the role his worst choice in his acting career and admitted to constantly drinking before and during filming.
+In subsequent interviews, Hoskins considered the role his worst choice in his acting career, admitted to constantly drinking before and during filming, and noted that he was injured and almost died multiple times during production.

-Mario will be voiced by Chris Pratt in the upcoming 2023 film adaptation.
+Mario is voiced by Chris Pratt in the 2023 film adaptation The Super Mario Bros.
+Movie and the 2026 film adaptation The Super Mario Galaxy Movie.
+Although American actor Sebastian Maniscalco originally auditioned to voice Mario in the 2023 film, he got the role of voicing Spike instead.
+The film depicts him and Luigi as Italian-American plumbers who started their own business in Brooklyn after working for the antagonistic Foreman Spike, who supervises the Wrecking Crew.
+They attempt to fix a significant manhole leak reported in the news to make a name for themselves, only for the pipe to transport Mario to the Mushroom Kingdom and Luigi to the Dark Lands.
+Mario works with Peach, Toad, and later Donkey Kong to rescue Luigi and the Mushroom Kingdom from the tyrannical Bowser.
+Martinet makes cameo appearances in the film as Mario and Luigi's unnamed father and as Giuseppe, who appears in Brooklyn and resembles Mario's original design from Donkey Kong, speaking in his in-game voice.
+In response to criticism of Pratt's casting, co-director Aaron Horvath explained that he was cast mainly because of his history of playing good-natured, blue collar-type protagonists.